Rohit04121998/mAhTime/README.md

 * To get the date and time info from the ESP8266, *NTTP Client* has been used .
 The *getFormattedDate()* function gives the date and time format as 2018-05-28T16:00:13Z.
 So modifications were done and the final output was  2018-05-28_10:00:13.
 This was further modified in the *plot.py* by replacing ':' with 'H', 'M' and 'S'.
 This was then appended to the *.csv* file having the load value as its initial name.

 ## Result:

+The device was tested for 3 different loads amd the graph plotted were as follows:

 **Load**             |  093 Ohms             |  161 Ohms
 :-------------------------:|:-------------------------:|:-------------------------:
 **Graph**| <img src="https://github.com/Rohit04121998/mAhTime/blob/master/gallery/Graph_093.png" height="350"> | <img src="https://github.com/Rohit04121998/mAhTime/blob/master/gallery/Graph_116.png" height="350">